Music The Guild Scholarships: Awards of Distinction

 Alison Thomas, a senior at Oregon Episcopal School, has played viola for 10 years and currently studies with Martha Warrington, an Oregon Symphony violist.
 Alison is in her 8th year as a member of the Portland Youth Philharmonic (PYP) organization and 4th season as a violist in PYP’s Philharmonic Orchestra.
 In addition to PYP, she has been involved in her school orchestra and various chamber ensembles.
 Two highlights from her musical experience include participating in a chamber music master class with Ida Kavafian and playing the national anthem with her quintet at a Portland Trail Blazers game.
 Alison has greatly valued the experience music has provided and is looking forward to honoring God through her continued musical study in college.
 Beyond her love of music, Alison enjoys running for her school’s cross-country team, working with children in her community, and conducting scientific research.
 In the future, she hopes to pursue a behavioral neuroscience degree and use her education to help reduce the impact of learning disabilities on a child’s ability to succeed in school.
 Alison wants to thank Westmont for such an incredible opportunity as well as her family, teachers, and mentors for their continued support.
 Alison is looking forward to performing and hearing all of the talented musicians during the Music Guild Concert.

 Previous Guild Competition Winners

-Guild competition winner and cellist, from Culver City, California is currently a Freshman at Westmont College and a member of the Westmont Orchestra.
+Guild competition winner and cellist, from Culver City, California.
+William is currently a Senior at Westmont College and a member of the Westmont Orchestra.
 He studies cello with Trevor Handy.

 Guild competition winner and violinist, from Grand Rapids, Michigan and a 2016 Westmont College graduate.